Tensions boil over at landmark China pollution trial

 "It's not fair," Yang Yimei, the mother of two children with high lead levels, said after the hearing, wiping away tears.
 "The expert said today that the effects of lead exposure will last their entire life.
 I don't know what to do."

-In children, high lead exposure leads to cognitive delays and behavioral problems and can be fatal at extremely high levels.
+In children, high lead exposure leads to cognitive delays and behavioural problems and can be fatal at extremely high levels.
 Its effects are permanent and irreversible.

 CHEWING PENCILS